How-To

 The Most Common Problems and How to Fix Each One

-✓ Fix: Enable gridlines for printing under Page Layout → Sheet Options → Gridlines → Print
+Enable gridlines for printing: Page Layout → Sheet Options → Gridlines → Print

-✓ Fix: Use Page Break Preview (View → Page Break Preview) to manually reposition breaks
+Use Page Break Preview (View → Page Break Preview) to reposition breaks manually

 Step One: Define Your Print Area

 The single most impactful thing you can do before converting any spreadsheet to PDF is to define a print area.
-By default, Excel will attempt to print the entire used range of the sheet — which often includes empty columns or rows far beyond your actual data, causing the PDF to include blank pages or push content off the edge.
+By default, Excel attempts to print the entire used range of the sheet — which often includes empty columns or rows far beyond your actual data, causing the PDF to include blank pages or push content off the page edge.

 Once the print area is defined, only that range will appear in the PDF.
-Blank rows or stray content outside the area are ignored completely.
+Blank rows or stray content outside the selection are ignored completely.

 Step Two: Fit Your Data to the Page

-For spreadsheets that need to fit entirely on a single page — a one-page summary, a dashboard, a report cover — set both Width and Height to 1 page.
+For spreadsheets that need to fit entirely on a single page — a one-page summary or dashboard — set both Width and Height to 1 page.
 Everything will scale down to fit on one sheet of paper.

 Step Three: Set the Right Page Orientation

-Most spreadsheets are wider than they are tall, which means landscape orientation usually produces a better PDF than portrait.
+Most spreadsheets are wider than they are tall, which means landscape orientation usually produces a better PDF.
 Go to Page Layout → Orientation → Landscape for any sheet that has more columns than rows, or any data that would otherwise get cut off in portrait mode.

 Portrait works well for narrow tables — typically those with fewer than six or seven columns — especially if the data has many rows that need to be read sequentially like a transaction log or a contact list.